Epitalon Peptide Guide: Benefits, Dosing & What to Know

 Epitalon comes as a freeze-dried powder.
 You need to add bacteriostatic water before injecting.

-For a 50mg vial (like the one Everest Peptides sells): draw 5mL of bacteriostatic water into a syringe.
+For a 10mg vial: draw 2mL of bacteriostatic water into a syringe.
 Insert the needle into the vial and let the water run down the inside wall.
 Don’t spray it directly onto the powder.
 Gently swirl until dissolved.
 Never shake.

-That gives you a 10mg/mL concentration.
+This gives you a 5mg/mL concentration.
 Using a U-100 insulin syringe:

 Label the vial with the date.
 Store reconstituted solution in the refrigerator and use within 3-4 weeks.